The Power of Big Oil: Part 3: Delay

 Part 3: Delay, looks at the strategies used by the fossil fuel industry, including advancing natural gas as a cleaner energy source, in the hopes of slowing down the transition to renewable energy sources.

 Cast

-Frontline interviewed a variety of people including scientists, corporate executives, directors, employees of public relation firms, and former senators and congressmen of the United States.
+Frontline conducted over 100 interviews of scientists, corporate executives, directors, employees of public relation firms, and former senators and congressmen of the United States.

 Release

 The Power of Big Oil was first released on the PBS television network in the United States.
 The episodes were broadcast on the investigative program Frontline for three consecutive weeks.
 Part 1: Denial, an 85-minute episode was aired April 19, 2022.
 Part 2: Doubt, and Part 3: Delay are each 54-minute episodes.

 On July 21, 2022, PBS Distribution released the series on DVD, and the Mongoose Pictures and Frontline production was broadcast on the BBC Two television channel and added to the BBC iPlayer streaming service in the United Kingdom.